XufengXufengXufeng/k_lines/README.md

 drawing K lines (绘制k线图)

-**Drawing k lines** is one of the most import tools investors use to analysis stock trend.
+**Drawing k lines** is one of the most import tools investors use to analyze stock trend.

 ## Potential use cases:
 * stock analysis.